panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log(drink.normalize()[3]);     // => 'é'
 ```

-Notice that not all combining character sequences have canonical equivalents as a single symbol.
+Unfortunately, not all combining character sequences have canonical equivalents as a single symbol.
 So the normalization solution is not universal.

 Fortunately, it should work in most of the cases for European / North America's languages.

 ### 3.5 Regular expression match